The global developer shortage has made it harder than ever to source high-quality talent for your startup.

-So, when you think you’ve found a suitable profile, it’s crucial that you have a solid process to interview developers.
+However, when you think you’ve found a suitable profile, it’s still crucial that you have a solid process to interview developers.

 At Altar, a large part of my time is spent carrying out such interviews.
 Both for our own rapidly growing team of in-house developers and for entrepreneurs we work with who require a dedicated team.

 During that time, I’ve developed a structured process to interview developers, from breaking the ice and employing active listening to establishing closeness and advocating for the developer.

 Even if the developer you’re speaking with isn’t right for the position you’re trying to fill, it’s important to make a good first impression.

 After all, just because you don’t need their talent now, doesn’t mean you won’t need them in the future.

 Here is the exact process I’ve used to successfully interview software developers.

 - Describe The Opportunity